-Short term suspension is the removal of a student from the school premises and regular classroom activities for 10 consecutive days or less.
+Short term suspension is the removal of a student from the school premises and regular classroom (virtual or in-person) activities for 10 consecutive days or less.

-Long term suspension means the removal of a student from the school premises and regular classroom activities for more than 10 consecutive days, or for more than 10 days cumulatively for multiple disciplinary offenses in any school year.
+Long term suspension means the removal of a student from the school premises and regular classroom (virtual or in-person) activities for more than 10 consecutive days, or for more than 10 days cumulatively for multiple disciplinary offenses in any school year.